 There are also a growing trend in transportation services (like Uber or Grab), tourism and accommodation, as well as food and beverages.

-[2020 Update] As a fast-growing economy in the world, Indonesia had a massive GDP worth of US$1.02 trillion in 2018.
+[2020 Update] Impressively, Indonesia had a massive GDP worth of US$1.02 trillion in 2018.
 The rapid development of infrastructure and the internet penetration in Indonesia have grown almost 50% in just mere 4 years and contributed to 50% of the digital industry’s value in 2019.
-The e-commerce sector will continue to take the lead towards 2025, dominating 60% of the digital industry.
+Following this, the e-commerce sector will continue to take the lead towards 2025, dominating 60% of the digital industry.

 Businesses with the capital of less than IDR 100 billion can still open a business in Indonesia based on the rule on micro, small, and medium enterprises, which is stated in the Government Regulation No. 17 Year 2013.
 However, the ownership of foreigners should be maximum of 49%.
 The description is as follows: